nairadithya/garden/content/Internet/gems-from-the-internet.md

 ---
 title: Gems From The Internet
 ---
-These are links I find remarkably beautiful, and constantly revisit.
+These are articles and stories I believe are worth immortalizing.